Porcelain Slab vs Sintered Stone: What’s the Real Difference?

 For Countertops, the Real Comparison Is About Project Fit

 When buyers compare slabs for kitchens, they often focus too quickly on familiar material names.
-But the better question is whether the slab supports the actual countertop layout, edge presentation, finish direction, and visual relationship with cabinets and flooring.
+But the better question is whether the slab supports the actual countertop layout, edge presentation, thickness, finish, and fabrication plan.

 For more countertop-specific guidance, see our Sintered Stone Countertops & Kitchen Islands page and our article on how to choose sintered stone for kitchen countertops.